Calculating a solar system to meet your needs

 What are Wattages

 Watts is basically made of voltages and amperages in combination.
 The calculating formula is easy to remember which is: Voltage x Amperage = Wattage.
 See the diagram for a visual demonstration.
-By doing this calculation, this will define the total amount of electricity that goes into an electrical system.
+By doing this calculation, will define the total amount of electricity that goes into an electrical system.

 The Volts and the Amps work together to calculate what the total wattage rating will be.
 Let’s say we have two wires, one wire has high voltage or electrical pressure but the electrical wire is small, while the other wire has low electrical pressure, but it’s a very big electrical wire.
 The two wires differ in voltage or electrical pressure, but both electrical wires provide the same amount of wattage in the same amount of time or they produce the same wattage rating.

 In electrical systems, some wires can produce high voltages with low amperages, while other wires transmit low voltages with high amperages.
 As an end result, the same amount of power or wattages gets produced by these two wires.
 For example, if we have a solar panel producing 15 Volts but only 3 Amps, this will mean, 15V x 3Amp = 45Watt.
 Let’s turn this around, if a solar panel produces 3 Volts and 15Amps, it will be: 3V x 15A = 45Watt.
 So basically, both solar panels produce the same amount of power, even though, they differ in Volt and Amp ratings.
 The only factor in this scenario is, that one solar panel will require a larger electrical cable than the other.
 Always remember, the larger your Amp rating is, the larger the electrical wire will need to be to transmit the amount of power.
 Let’s say you have a 200Watt solar panel at 20Volts, we need to determine the amount of amperage for the system.
 It is easy, here is the formula: 200Watt / 20V = 10Amps.
 This works the same for determining the Voltage if you have the Watt and amperage ratings.
-So as a conclusion, wattage can tell you the total amount of power that is generated or consumed by electrical appliances.
+So in conclusion, wattage can tell you the total amount of power that is generated or consumed by electrical appliances.

 What are Watt-hours